ios-xr/iosxr-ansible/README.md

 # Understanding connection variants
-With different variants for local and remote modes mentioned earlier, before implementing Ansible modules, we need to be aware of their limitation.
+With different variants for local and remote modes mentioned earlier, before implementing Ansible modules, one needs to be aware of their limitation.
 -	Linux-based vs. QNX-based IOS-XR
   * QNX-based IOS-XR can only run in local mode
   * Earlier version of Linux-based IOS-XR also can only run in local mode due